SharePoint Web Parts

 SharePoint 2013 Workflow Actions

-SharePoint workflow actions are individual functions (such as send email, update item, etc.) which perform as a workflow’s part.
+SharePoint workflow actions are individual functions (such as sending emails, updating items, etc.) that perform as a workflow’s part.
 For a notice: the available SharePoint workflow actions can be expanded with 270+ ready-to-use activities by Virto.
 These actions allow you to easily automate any business process in SharePoint without coding.

 So, we have added the “Set workflow status” action to the workflow.
-Now we have to specify a value to track the changes of request status.
-Just click on “This message” and type “Pending”.
+Now we have to specify a value to track the changes in the request status.
+Just click on “This message” and type “Pending.”

 The next step is to specify the request’s due date that will be sent from the list.

 First, we have to add a new “Due date” variable.
-Click “Local variables” on the ribbon, select “Add”, type a name of the new variable and select the “Date/Time” type.
+Click “Local variables” on the ribbon, select “Add”, type the name of the new variable, and select the “Date/Time” type.
 Save it.

 Select “current date” and change the value “0” to “1” in Days in the action string.

-As a result, each policy list’s request has the Due date value as one day after the request was created.
+As a result, each policy list’s request has a Due date value of one day after the request was created.

 To indicate the task assignees, one should add the “Assign a task” action.

 Click “This user” and define the values.
-Select a participant list which is expected to consider this request, and type in the task title.
-Then specify the Due date, using still the same custom variable.
+Select a participant list that is expected to consider this request, and type in the task title.
+Then specify the Due date using still the same custom variable.

 Next, I am going to make an alert email more informative.
 My approver might want to know the request details.